ExpediaGroup/flyte/README.md

 ```
 make run
 ```

+Command starts mongo docker container and flyte go executable in the background.
+Output is written to `flyte.out` file.

 or manually...

 ```
 dep ensure
 go test ./... -tags="integration acceptance" //remove tags if only want to run unit tests